zonglinpeng/haskell_local_env/README.md

 [Build Readme](./build/README.md)

 ## Instuction
-1. Obtain the docker image either from docker.io or build a new docker image from local.
+1. Obtain the docker image either from docker.io or build a new docker image.
+This can be done through
+    - Github Actions by triggering a new build, or
+    - Build from the local bash script.
 2. Docker run the docker container to have full access to the haskell stack environment.